AndrewJJack/data-retrieval/VectorSearch-Boolean-Print/README.md

-# ASSIGNMENT 1

 ## LICENSE

 [CC Zero](https://wiki.creativecommons.org/wiki/Public_domain)

-All code is created with python3
+All code is created with python3 and implements sqlite3

 * Put the corpus directory in same directory as programs
 * inverted index is created in the same directory as programs